top of page

 Joseph James Ellis

-Joe is an AHRC-funded PhD candidate in his final year of study at the University of York.
+Joe has recently completed his PhD thesis at the University of York.
 Prior to this he completed a Master's degree, also at York, for which he was awarded the Early Modern History Dissertation Prize.
 His research focuses on the politicisation of royal travel, specifically the progresses of James VI & I in Scotland and England.
-Having a keen interest in public history, he has undertaken a curatorship internship at Hampton Court Palace, and regularly contributes to blogs, history magazines and podcasts, most recently the History Extra Podcast.
+He works as Senior House and Collections Officer for the National Trust at Smallhythe Place, a sixteenth-century property in the countryside of Kent.
+Having a keen interest in public history, Joe has undertaken a curatorship internship at Hampton Court Palace, and regularly contributes to blogs, history magazines and podcasts, most recently the History Extra Podcast.

 Nicole Maceira Cumming

-Nicole is a final year PhD candidate at the University of Strathclyde and the University of Glasgow, whose AHRC-funded research examines the role of hunting in the Scottish court of James VI, c.1579-1603.
-She is a Research Assistant for the Canadian SSHRC-funded project Gateway to Early Modern Manuscript Sermons (GEMSS) and in 2022 completed a research placement with the National Trust and University of Oxford, examining the history of ‘Horse Power’ within National Trust properties.
-She has forthcoming publications on ‘Animals, dominion and the natural order in Post-Reformation Scotland’ (Scottish Church History, 2023 prize winner) and ‘Reconstructing the menagerie of James VI, c.1579-1603’ (Scottish Archives).
+Nicole Maceira Cumming recently completed her AHRC-funded PhD thesis, which examined the role of hunting in the Scottish court of James VI, c.1579-1603.
+From 2024-2025 she was a Teaching Fellow in History at the University of Edinburgh and the lead Research Assistant on the A Very Quiet Street project (University of Glasgow/Woodlands Community Development Trust).
+Her previous roles have included 2022 research placement with the National Trust and University of Oxford, exploring the history of ‘Horse Power’ within National Trust properties.
+Recent publications include ‘Animals, dominion and the natural order in Post-Reformation Scotland’ (Scottish Church History, 2025) and ‘Reconstructing the menagerie of James VI, c.1579-1603’ (Scottish Archives, forthcoming).

 CM RHS Photo.png